-Baby socks are the cutest things, and they add a lot to your baby’s outfit, especially if you have frilly, flowery, or designer socks.
+Baby socks are the cutest things and add a lot to your baby’s outfit, especially if you have frilly, flowery, or designer socks.

 However, the struggle isn’t getting your baby to wear the socks, it’s stopping them from taking them off.

 Babies are all about sensory development.
 When they’re young, their eyes aren’t fully developed – which is why bright colors are recommended.
 Instead, they learn through sound and, more importantly – touch.

 For this reason, socks are a revelation to babies.
 They will try to pull at the baby socks, feel them, and most likely, pull them off as they find them restricting.

 With that in mind, you might wonder how to keep baby socks on.
 Here are my top 8 tips:

 Keeping your baby’s socks on is a challenge.
 If it’s not your baby pulling them off, random items rub against your baby during the day or even when crawling over your floor.

 Not only do socks help to keep your baby warm, but they also promote clean feet too, especially when you begin to encourage your baby to walk.

 Let’s look at my top 8 tips for keeping baby socks on.

 It’s tempting to buy cheaper socks because you know your baby will grow out of them almost immediately.